Programming-0101/TheBook/Teach/ReadMe.md

 ---
 # An Intro to "The Book"

-This site is broken into two major parts: [**The Book**](intro.md) and [**The Code**](../Topic/).
+This site is divided into two major parts: [**The Book**](intro.md) and [**The Code**](../Topic/).
 Here you will find my approach to teaching programming for people who have never programmed before.
 If you already have some experience with programming, I hope that you find the resources helpful in giving you an Object-Oriented perspective on programming &mdash; feel free to jump around to whatever piques your interest.

 ![Reading](./book.png) vs ![Playing](./practice.png)